 BATUS (British Army Training Unit Suffield), BATUK (British Army Training Unit Kenya), BFC (Cyprus) and BFG (Germany), delivering financial education briefings to Officers and ORs, arranged with the CoC.

-As well as making ourselves accessible to you through phone, email and Whatsapp, we issue you with access to a secure client portal.
-Our goal is to make the mortgage application and home buying process as smooth as possible for both current and ex-RAF service personnel.
+As well as making ourselves accessible to you through phone, email and Whatsapp, we issue you with access to a secure client portal when you apply for RAF mortgages.
+Our goal is to make the RAF mortgage application and home buying process as smooth as possible for both current and ex-RAF service personnel.